Skip to content

 sharedServices->lsp.documentUpdateHandler is the public hook for text document lifecycle events and watched-files updates.

-Do not replace several providers at once unless the language genuinely needs it.
-A safer order is:
+Do not replace several providers at once unless the language needs it.
+A safer order:

 1. formatter